iliocatallo/parseltongue/README.md

 ### Numbers

 Atomic numbers are parsed into native JavaScript `number`s.
 As such, they are subject to the same rules and limitations.
 There is no support for fractions (i.e., exact numbers).
+Exponential notation is also not supported at this time.

 ```javascript
 import { parse } from 'parseltongue';